yuvalmGS/gigaspaces-wiki-jekyll/xap97net/replication-gateway-bootstrapping-process.markdown

 {% endhighlight %}

-After meting the condition specified in the previous, the bootstrap should be initiated using the [Admin API|Administration and Monitoring API].
+After meting the condition specified in the previous, the bootstrap should be initiated using the depanlinkAdmin APItengahlink./administration-and-monitoring-api.htmlbelakanglink.
 Following is an example of how to bootstrap New-York from London:

 {% highlight java %}